HappyFunCorp/instacrush_tutorial_walkthrough/background_jobs.md

 The trickiest thing here to so setup all of the variables we need to calculate the crush.
 We first need to make sure that there's an interaction in the database, since the system checks to see if anything has changed before redirecting them to the crush, so the data needs to be uptodate.

-Then we updated the `:last_synced` attribute to an hour ago, login, and make sure that we have the propery redirects.
+Then we updated the `:last_synced` attribute to an hour ago, login, and make sure that we have the properly redirects.

 ```
   let!( :instagram_interaction ) { create( :instagram_interaction, instagram_user: crush_user, instagram_media: post ) }